Eglė Špokaitė: Ballet Dancer

+Ballet Educator

 In 2008 Egle co-founded Egle Spokaite Ballet School (2008–2018), the largest private ballet school in the Baltic region with an enrollment of more than 700 students.
 In 2015, she co-founded the international Vilnius Youth Ballet Competition, an event dedicated to discovering up-and-coming talents from around Europe.
 By 2017, the competition drew over 200 soloists, ranging in ages 6 to 12 and coming from number of European countries.
 (See the .)

 In 2016 Spokaite relocated to San Diego, CA, where she established the Ballet Institute of San Diego.